 So they’ll make fun of the kid with the lazy eye.
 They’ll tell someone he or she is retarded because they don’t understand the kid’s behavior.
 They’ll shun someone for not being pretty or call somebody fat because they think it’s the worst thing anyone can be.
 Since they are so into their own standards of beauty and perfection, they quickly find what they perceive as imperfection in others.
 Yet, they don’t notice their own shortcomings.

-I once heard a child ask this about one of my adult relatives.
+adult relatives.
 “Why is (so and so) always making fun of people?”

 Some will defend the behavior, saying we’ve become weak as a society.
 Those individuals believe being mocked toughens you up.
 It doesn’t.
 It makes kindhearted people forever sensitive, insecure, and self-loathing.
-The ones who did get “toughened up,” so to speak, are merely bullies of the present day, bullying their own kids and the other adults in their life.
+The ones who did get “toughened up,” so to speak, are merely bullies of the present day, bullying their own kids and the other adults in their lives.

 Their values were handed off to them by their parents, and there’s an ingrained belief that their parents could never be wrong.
 They’ll say, “Well, they raised me, and I didn’t turn out so bad.”
 (In many cases, they didn’t turn out so good either.)
 But the evil they know is less frightening than uncertainty.
 It’s the perfect justification for passing this crap onto their own kids.
 It’s worse, too, when the parents are deceased because then they feel they can’t say anything unflattering about the dead.
 (Maybe the fear is the ghosts might hear you, but don’t quote me on that.)
 Whatever the deal is, you have to pretend these people were not only good—they were perfect.
 And the stuff they did wrong, which had been previously acknowledged, will now be denied.